mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/4C/03_fluid_solid_interaction/README.md

 - how to solve the arising linear system with direct and iterative solvers;
 - how to interpret the results (pressure wave propagation in an elastic tube).

 Therefore, the tutorial will guide you through the process of creating a 4C input file from scratch.
-For comparison, a working input file `solution.4C.yaml` is part of this tutorial, though it is highly recommended to only consult it in case of severe difficutlties.
+For comparison, a working input file `fluid_solid_interaction.4C.yaml` is part of this tutorial, though it is highly recommended to only consult it in case of severe difficulties.

 ## Problem description